wasp-lang/wasp/web/docs/auth/auth-hooks.md

 ### Executing code before the OAuth redirect

-Wasp calls the `onBeforeOAuthRedirect` hook after the OAuth redirect URL is generated but before the user is redirected to it.
-This hook has access to the request object that was sent from the client when the OAuth flow was initiated.
+Wasp calls the `onBeforeOAuthRedirect` hook after the OAuth redirect URL is generated but before redirecting the user.
+This hook can access the request object sent from the client at the start of the OAuth process.

 The `onBeforeOAuthRedirect` hook can be useful if you want to save some data (e.g. request query parameters) that can be used later in the OAuth flow.
 You can use the `uniqueRequestId` parameter to reference this data later in the `onAfterSignup` hook.